hahndorf/Test-WebSite/Usage.md

 To save the output into a file use:

-    .\Test-WebSite.ps1 -Name siteName | Out-File "$env:userprofile\documents\info.txt"
+    .\Test-WebSite.ps1 -Name siteName | Out-File "~\documents\info.txt"

 To include the content of the output file in your support question, first run

-    notepad "$env:userprofile\documents\info.txt"
+    notepad "~\documents\info.txt"

-then review the text and remove anything who don't want to share with the support community.
+then review the text and remove anything you don't want to share with the support community.
 Use the rest as part of your support request.

 More information can be found in the [main read.me](https://github.com/hahndorf/Test-WebSite)